 Polymers, metals and ceramics are the primary types of materials used for additive manufacturing/3D printing.
 Additional materials may include different types of paper, food, or polymer adhesive sheets.
 Common polymers for 3D printing include Acrylonitrile Butadiene Styrene (ABS) and Polycarbonate (PC).
 Polymers can be combined to create a range of other materials that have different structural and aesthetic properties.
 3D printed metals include steel, titanium, aluminum and cobalt chrome alloy.
 3D printed ceramic materials are porcelain, silicone-carbide and silica/glass.
 The proper material must be matched with the appropriate additive manufacturing technology.
 No matter which material or additive technology you choose, you can expect a high-quality part from Fathom.
 Learn more about 3D printing materials.

-To help you make an informed decision on which AM method is best for your business, we will explore six different AM processes available, including SLS, PolyJet, FDM, SLA, Multi Jet Fusion and Direct Metal Laser Sintering also known as Metal 3D Printing.
+To help you make an informed decision on which AM method is best for your business, we will explore six different AM processes available, including SLS, PolyJet, FDM, SLA, MJF and DMLS also known as Metal 3D Printing.
 All of these processes are offered by Fathom and have different capabilities and limitations.
+Explore pricing and get instant quotes on SmartQuote, our online quoting tool.

 Fathom offers a comprehensive mix of materials for additive manufacturing.
 Selecting the best technology and material for your unique part is critical to producing a viable product.
-Fathom offers six AM technologies that have each offer a diverse range of material options.
+Fathom offers six AM technologies that have each offer a diverse range of material options and can work directly with you to determine the best technology and material for your project.
+Talk to a Fathom expert today.

 What is Poly Jet?
 PolyJet (PJ) technology is a 3D printing process that can achieve smooth surfaces, thin walls and complex geometries with accuracy as high as 0.1mm.
 It is the only technology that supports a wide range of materials with properties that range from rubber to rigid, and transparent to opaque.
 PolyJet is commonly used for prototyping and is best for projects where accuracy, finish and detail are required.